 - “Managing Risk in Social Exchange,” which contrasts and compares tactics that foreign currency traders and auditors use to make sense of risk posed by interaction with others (Psychological Explorations of Competent Decision-Making, Cambridge University Press).

 - “Tactics Used against Consumers as Victims of Internet Deception” summarizes the findings from the construction of the first research database of cases of Internet deception and fraud (International Journal of Electronic Commerce).

 - “Detecting Deception: Adversarial Problem Solving in a Low Base Rate World” (Cognitive Science) proposes and tests a theory of deception and its detection.
 The theory is applicable to a wide range of organizational settings in which information is strategically manipulated.

 - “Perils of Internet Fraud: An Empirical Investigation of Deception and Trust with Experienced Internet Consumers” is the first experimental study of phishing, the widespread practice of deploying sites on the Web that mimic another site’s name or look for the purpose of stealing secrets or obtaining business directed elsewhere (IEEE Transactions on Systems, Man and Cybernetics).

-- “UVA in Argentina,” an IT practicum in which a team of undergraduate students solve real business problems experienced by small business in Mendoza, Argentina.
+- “UVA in Argentina,” an IT practicum in which undergraduate student teams use information technology to solve real business problems experienced by small businesses in Mendoza, Argentina.

 Professor Grazioli has taught management of information technology, digital innovation, enterprise architecture, databases, and business process modeling to graduate and executive education classes in the United States, Europe, and South America.
 In 2009, he received an All-University Teaching Award from the University of Virginia, and in 2018 the annual Faculty Recognition Award from The Order of Claw & Dagger.